-- First, add the pears and cranberries to a large pitcher.
+- First, add the thinly sliced pears and cranberries to a large pitcher.
 You can stack them all fancy like as I did, adding star-shaped pear pieces, or just toss them in.
-Add the fruit first keeps splashes at bay.
+Adding the fruit first keeps splashes at a minimum.

 - Then, pour the wine, ginger beer, brandy, and sugar into the pitcher and stir.
 If you stacked your fruit, whisk it all together in a large bowl or another pitcher, then transfer it to the pitcher with fruit.

-- If you like the taste of star anise, add a few pods to the mixture and stir.
+- If you like the taste of star anise (a bit like black licorice), add a few pods to the mixture and stir.

-- Refrigerate the sangria for 3 to 4 hours for best flavors.
+- Refrigerate the sangria for 3-4 hours for best flavors.

-- Garnish with rosemary, an anise pod, and some frozen cranberries to keep it cold.
+- Garnish each glass with a sprig of rosemary, an anise pod, and some frozen cranberries to keep it cold.